Begin with Your Passion Plus 7 More Small Business Tips

 Small business owners like you know that the root of a successful business doesn't stem from simply wanting to own a business great small business ideas grow from passion.

-Povich and Dorsey both sat on a panel with Brian Sykora of Pleasant Pops, Mark Warmuth of Swings Coffee and Karen Mills, administrator for the Small Business Administration, at the SBAs National Small Business Week, cosponsored by Staples.
-Here are seven of the top takeaways for small businesses from the event:
+Povich and Dorsey both sat on a panel with Brian Sykora of Pleasant Pops, Mark Warmuth of Swings Coffee and Karen Mills, former administrator for the Small Business Administration.
+Here are seven of the top takeaways for small business owners that came out of the discussion.

 1. Streamline for Success: Povich encourages entrepreneurs to focus on one thing and do it really well for optimum results.
-Cut down on unnecessary processes and avoid getting distracted by anything outside your area of focus.
+Cut down on unnecessary processes and avoid getting distracted by anything outside your focus area .

 2. Value Your Team: According to Dorsey, the biggest realization he has had over the years is the importance of the people he works with every day.
 Fostering strong relationships with colleagues can help small business owners achieve great results.

 3. Create Great Communication: Dorsey also noted that its essential for every group within a company to communicate clearly and efficiently with every other group.
 "In every single meeting we have [at Square], someone takes notes, and the notes are sent to the entire company," he said.